ADVOCATE OF THE YEAR

 A digital or business leader who has demonstrated successful results in the area of digital innovation in the last 18 months.

 This category focuses on a specific diversity initiative or project that has been established to promote diversity in IT: in a specific company or for the wider community.
+Judges will assess the impact of this project and how successful it has been – based on tangible results – in closing the gender gap and promoting diversity in tech.

 Either a tech firm that has demonstrated a great desire to attract and retain more women, or a company from any other industry that has demonstrated a great desire to attract and retain more women in its IT and/or digital department.